HFulcher/huwfulcher.com/index.md

 ## Outside work

-Outside of my work I am a big Star Trek fan and a practicing Christian.
+I'm a husband and Father to one (with one on the way!).
+I'm a big Star Trek fan and a practicing Christian.
 You can find my thoughts on everything from work to personal interests on my [blog]({{site.baseurl}}/blog).

 If you want to discuss any of the above then please get in touch through the social buttons at the bottom of this page.
 I'm also interested in collaborating with others on research in any of the "Current Interests" areas above.
 I look forward to hearing from you!